pRoy24/Foldspace/README.md

 ## Foldspace

-Foldspace is an EthOnline 2025 submission that wires Coinbase's X402 payment rails directly into the SamsarOne T2V (text-to-video) API.
+Foldspace is (WIP) EthOnline 2025 submission that wires Coinbase's X402 payment rails directly into the SamsarOne T2V (text-to-video) API.
 It quotes, collects, and verifies machine-to-machine payments before forwarding creative requests to SamsarOne.

 ---